 Can a place near the cafes and boutiques of OXO Tower live a mundane life?
 Bernie Spain Gardens certainly doesn’t.
 The place is buzzing with events, festivals, and concerts.
 There are various fairs, sports games, and entertainment almost every day.

-The gardens host special meetings and workshops for avid gardeners.
+The gardens host unique meetings and workshops for avid gardeners.
 Everyone can learn how to grow vegetables, herbs, and other plants there.
-A bonus is that you can eat lunch, try organic food, share cooking secrets, and meet many like-minded people.
+A bonus is eating lunch, trying organic food, sharing cooking secrets, and meeting many like-minded people.

 Bernie Spain Gardens is located at South Bank, London SE1 9PH.
-It is open to the public every day from 12:00 p.m. to 6:00 p.m., except on Mondays.
+It is open daily from 12:00 p.m. to 6:00 p.m., except on Mondays.
 Nearby tube stations are Waterloo and Southwark.

 14. Brown Hart Gardens

-If you happen to be on Duke Street, make sure you pay a visit to Brown Hart Gardens.
+If you happen to be on Duke Street, visit Brown Hart Gardens.
 The gardens are located a few minutes away from the tourist-infested street.
-Despite the crowds, you’ll be surprised by the gardens’ tranquillity and peacefulness.
+Despite the crowds, you’ll be surprised by their tranquillity and peacefulness.

 Although the gardens were created in the late nineteenth century, not all Londoners have heard of them.
 At Brown Harts, you can relax with a book while sipping a coffee or have lunch at the cafe next door.